blackboardsh/electrobun/documentation/blog/2024-08-20-electrobun.md

 After 20 years at small startups and unicorns, and spending so much time earlier in my career with Adobe Flex/AIR, being able to ship desktop apps in Typescript with a batteries included framework at the speed of the web is just the thing I've always wanted.

-Next steps for Electrobun are to upgrade the Bun and Zig versions, support distributing your apps to Windows and Linux, and enable more functionality like shipping a cross-platform web renderer instead of relying on the system's webview.
+Next steps for Electrobun are to upgrade the Bun and Zig versions, support distributing your apps to Windows and Linux, and enable more functionality like shipping a cross-platform web renderer for developers that prioritize rendering consistency over initial download size, instead of relying on the default setting of using system's webview.

 Technically Electrobun is the first thing I'm shipping from my startup lab [Blackboard](https://blackboard.sh).
 I hope you like it as much as I do.